Candidate records - an overview

 iv.
 Options to 'Merge' or 'Delete' the record, subject to the permissions you've been granted.

-The four candidate tabs
+The three candidate tabs

 Most of the activity you'll be doing is likely to centre on the four candidate tabs you'll find inside the candidate record.